david3xu/chat-app-education/README.md

 # @app @actions @components @lib @supabase  can you give exact step for the above chat history implementation?

+# after the implementation of the history chat, the conversation between user and assistant appeared and removed from chat area.  @ChatContext.tsx @route.ts @questionAnswering.ts @ChatArea.tsx @MessageInput.tsx  answer again using the docs.

+# it continues generate the requests?

+# you remove my user input in the chat area again?

+# on each conversation, the project stored three rows data, what is the storing process and related data? search all the project

+it seems that user content was not add to the current message? @MessageInput.tsx @ChatArea.tsx @ChatContext.tsx
+#solution: Finally, let's modify the ChatContext.tsx to ensure it's correctly updating the state:

 # add "Select Domination Field" in the "Chat Area"

 # can you add one processing shadow icon when generating the answer ?

 # move the loading icon to the left

+# add classification field choice when ask AI

+# add multimodel choice, ask image questions

+# interact with personal notes